I’m inspired to use my painting as a devotional practice where I meditate on emotional embodiment, personal transformation, and prayerful experience.

 Working as part of the Jackson Square Artist Community in New Orleans since 2013 has affirmed for me that the gift of art is that it nurtures joy, creates feelings of abundance in our hearts and homes, and shares the spiritual support and magical empowerment that the sweetness of beauty can provide.

-Jenelle Leigh Campion’s practice as an interdisciplinary artist grew out of a desire to support people to experience the world with their mystical senses.
+Jenelle Leigh Campion’s practice as an interdisciplinary artist is inspired by a desire to support people to experience the world with their mystical senses.
 She is an American who was born in Chicago, Illinois, grew up in Bridgewater, New Jersey, and now resides in New Orleans, Louisiana.

 Campion’s creative practice grew out of her work as a set designer in both high school and college and also training in holistic healing arts like shamanic healing and massage therapy.
 Through these practices she learned how color and shape influence our sense of relationship to our bodies and our environments.
 Art making became her personal cauldron for self-discovery and a place to express her celebration of the magical side of life.